sshaar/clef2020-factchecking-task1/test-input/README.md

 > covid-19	1237050222485868544	0.7837985890347726	random <br>
 > [...]

-The scores were computed using the random baseline given in the [baseline script](../baselines/baselines.py).
+The scores in the example submission were computed using the random baseline given in [baseline script](../baselines/baselines.py).

 We have implemented some [checkers](../format_checker/main.py), but it is still the responsibility of the participants to double-check that their submissions are correct. <br>

-You should submit the output tsv file via the [submission link](https://docs.google.com/forms/d/e/1FAIpQLSfsBfruzsYLg9mngQmLkKjBeyazxeAD-uknonXqJhVoozsKDg/viewform).
+You should submit the output TSV file via the [submission link](https://docs.google.com/forms/d/e/1FAIpQLSfsBfruzsYLg9mngQmLkKjBeyazxeAD-uknonXqJhVoozsKDg/viewform).
 <br>
-You have to submit **ONE** primary submission and you could submit up to **TWO** contrastive submissions.
+You have to submit **ONE** primary submission, and optionally you could submit up to **TWO** contrastive runns.
 <br>
-If make multiple primary/contrastive 1/contrastive 2 submissions, only the latest ones will be considered.
+If you make multiple primary/contrastive 1/contrastive 2 submissions, only the latest ones will be considered.
 <br>
-The official ranking will be based on the primary submission
+The official ranking will be based on the primary submission.

-As a reminder, participants can submit predictions more than once, but only the last one before the deadline **(5 June 2020)** will be evaluated and considered as official.
+As a reminder, the participants can submit predictions more than once, but only the last one before the deadline **(5 June 2020)** will be evaluated and considered as official.